 The transition of deltas: from large-scale management to sustainable adaptation.

-The universities of applied sciences of HZ, VHL, and Rotterdam have been collaborating at the Centre of Expertise Delta Technology for several years and are combining their complementing expertise in the fields of coastal regions, river systems, and urban water to create the River Delta Development Master’s programme.
+The universities of applied sciences of HZ, VHL, and Rotterdam have been collaborating for several years and are combining their complementing expertise in the fields of coastal regions, river systems, and urban water to create the River Delta Development Master’s programme.
 This will provide you with insight into how the different component systems operate, how they relate to each other, and how the delta functions as a cohesive system.
 By focusing (and working, if you choose) on the international context, you will learn how to apply this knowledge in deltas around the world.

 The projects in delta zones are so large and the systems are so complex that simple solutions are often not an option.
 Fundamental interventions are required.
 This is why the Living Labs were created: testing grounds where professional practice and universities of applied sciences collaborate on complex tasks.